Edster1121/Cookbook/README.md

 - Each time you add a recipe, it will be logged and printed when you close the window
 - Each time you remove a recipe, it will be logged and printed when you close the window
-- Each time you view your cookbook, it will be logged and printed when you close the window
+- Each time you view your cookbook, it will be logged and printed when you close the window Fri Dec 01 12:43:01 PST 2023: added recipe '1'
+  Fri Dec 01 12:43:09 PST 2023: added recipe '2'
+  Fri Dec 01 12:43:12 PST 2023: viewed recipes
+  Fri Dec 01 12:43:16 PST 2023: removed recipe '1'
+  Fri Dec 01 12:43:18 PST 2023: removed recipe '2'

+# Phase 4 Task 3

+In my project, there were some instances where I could improve the code.
+For instance, before we learned about the singleton pattern, I implemented a single class with a single Cookbook field.
+It would be a better design choice to implement the singleton pattern into my Cookbook class as I only ever use one cookbook.
+Therefore, if I had more time, I would remove the CookbookState class and make the Cookbook class a singleton pattern to ensure that I am only ever using one instance of a class and for cleaner and easier to understand code.
+As well, I have a lot of repeated methods in my classes.
+If I had more time, I would abstract some of these methods to improve the cleanliness of my code and the redundancy of my code.